-Focus Criteria Rate (High, Medium, Low) Engagement with Learning through Talk A substantial portion of instructional time involves students in talk related to the concepts delineated in the standards.
+Focus Criteria Rate (High, Medium, Low) Engagement with Learning through Talk 1.
+A substantial portion of instructional time involves students in talk related to the concepts delineated in the standards.
 Throughout the school day, in all subject areas, there is a high amount of talk directly related to the content being studied.
 A high percentage of classroom talk is by and among students.
-Students participate in various forms of Accountable Talk, such as instructional discussions, whole class discussions, small group work, peer and student-teacher, conferences, presentations, and interviews.
-2. Teachers create the norms and skills of Accountable Talk in their classrooms by modeling appropriate forms of discussion and by questioning, probing, and leading conversations.
-Over time, students can be expected to carry out each of these conversational "moves" themselves in peer discussions. &gt; press for clarification and explanation &gt; require justifications of proposals and challenges &gt; recognize and challenge misconceptions &gt; demand evidence for claims and arguments &gt; interpret and "revoice" students' statements
+Students participate in various forms of Accountable Talk, such as instructional discussions, whole class discussions, small group work, peer and student-teacher, conferences, presentations, and interviews. modum, zowy 2.
+Teachers create the norms and skills of Accountable Talk in their classrooms by modeling appropriate forms of discussion and by questioning, probing, and leading conversations.
+Over time, students can be expected to carry out each of these conversational "moves" themselves in peer discussions. press for clarification and explanation require justifications of proposals and challenges recognize and challenge misconceptions demand evidence for claims and arguments interpret and "revoice" students' statements

-Focus Criteria Rate (High, Medium, Low) Accountability 1.
-Students actively participate in classroom talk. to the Learning Each student is able to participate in several different kinds of classroom talk activities.
-Community Students' talk is appropriate in tone and content to the social group and setting and to the purpose of the conversation.
+Focus Criteria Rate (High, Medium, Low) Accountability to the Learning Community 1.
+Students actively participate in classroom talk.
+Each student is able to participate in several different kinds of classroom talk activities.
+Students' talk is appropriate in tone and content to the social group and setting and to the purpose of the conversation.
 Students allow others to speak without interruption.
 Students speak directly to other students on appropriate occasion.
-2. Students listen attentively to one another 2.
-Students Isten alternivery to one another.
-When appropriate, students make references to previous speakers.
-Speakers' comments are connected to previous ideas.
-Participants avoid inappropriate overtalk.
-Participants' interest is in the whole discussion, not only in their own turn taking.
+2. Students listen attentively to one another. > Students' body language/eye contact show attention. > When appropriate, students make references to previous speakers. > Speakers' comments are connected to previous ideas. > Participants avoid inappropriate overtalk. > Participants' interest is in the whole discussion, not only in their own turn taking.
 3. Students elaborate and build upon ideas and each others' contributions.
 Talk remains related to text/subject/issue.
 Related issues or topics are introduced and elaborated.
 Talk is about issues rather than participants.
-Flak is about issues rather than participants.
-Students work toward the goal of elevitiving or expanding a proposition.
-Students work toward the goal of clamying of expanding a proposition.
-Students revoice, summarize, paraphrase each ether's argument(s).
-Students revolce, summarize, paraphrase each other s argument(s).
-Students make an effort to ensure they understand one another Students clarify or define terms under discussion.
+Students work toward the goal of clarifying or expanding a proposition.
+Students revoice, summarize, paraphrase each other's argument(s).
+Students make an effort to ensure they understand one another.
+Students clarify or define terms under discussion.

-Focus Criteria Rate (High, Medium, Low) Accountability 1.
-Students make use of specific and accurate knowledge. to Knowledge Students make specific reference to a text to support arguments and assertions.
+Focus Criteria Rate (High, Medium, Low) Accountability Students make use of specific and accurate knowledge. ( to Knowledge Students make specific reference to a text to support arguments and assertions.
 Students make clear reference to knowledge built in the course of discussion Examples or claims using outside knowledge are accurate, accessible, and/or relevant.
-2. Studente provide ovidence for claime and argumente 2.
-Students provide evidence for claims and alguments.
-Consupported claims are questioned and investigated by discussion participants Requests are made for factual information, elaboration, rephrasing and examples Students call for the definition and clarification of terms under discussion Students challenge whether the information being used to address a topic is relevant to the discussion Students identify the knowledge that may not be available yet which is needed to address an issue
+2. Students provide evidence for claims and arguments.
+Unsupported claims are questioned and investigated by discussion participants Requests are made for factual information, elaboration, rephrasing and examples.
+Students call for the definition and clarification of terms under discussion.
+Students challenge whether the information being used to address a topic is relevant to the discussion.
+Students identify the knowledge that may not be available yet which is needed to address an issue.